cubecloud/dbbinance-storage/README.md

 Postgresql must be installed, and database and users created BEFORE

 1. check and correct the config files in 'config' directory
-2. check and correct dbdata_updater.py for 'symbol_pairs'
+2. check and correct dbdata_updater.py or start.py (for docker image) for 'symbol_pairs'
 3. run the dbdata_updater.py - to store data for chosen symbol_pairs from BINANCE to local postgresql database
 4. then prompted for SALT for api, enter your Salt_1 key (22 chars), and your Salt_2 key (10 chars) (write it down for further usage)
 5. enter the BINANCE API KEY and BINANCE API SECRET (check the instruction below)